BaharMahmud/MyPortfolioDev/README.md

 ## Usage Information

-This application is very user intuitive, just visit the site (HEROKU), navigate through different pages using the links in the nav-bar, and view desired content.
+This application is very user intuitive, just visit the site (https://main--singular-malasada-2a036b.netlify.app/), navigate through different pages using the links in the nav-bar, and view desired content.

 ## Suggested Future Development